What is the Knight Campus?

 Our Growing Campus

-The Knight Campus' physical expansion is progressing with the ongoing construction of Building 2, a four-story science building that will significantly enhance our research and academic capabilities.
-This new facility, inspired by the advancements in Building 1, will support our mission to advance research and education.
-Scheduled to open in 2026, Building 2 will house more than 20 research groups focused on bioengineering and biomedical data science.
+The Knight Campus' physical expansion is progressing with the opening of Building 2, a four-story science building that significantly enhances our research and academic capabilities.
+This new facility, inspired by the advancements in Building 1, supports our mission to advance research and education.
+Building 2 houses more than 20 research groups focused on bioengineering and biomedical data science.

 Collaborative Research Centers